RNAS Inskip

-Royal Naval Air Station Inskip (RNAS Inskip, also known as HMS Nightjar), was a Royal Navy Fleet Air Arm airbase near the village of Inskip, Lancashire, England.
+Royal Naval Air Station Inskip (RNAS Inskip, also known as HMS Nightjar) was a Royal Navy Naval Air Station near the village of Inskip in Lancashire, England.
+The city of Preston lies approximately 6 mile to the south east.

 It saw considerable aircrew training activity towards the end of the Second World War.
 In the 1960s and 70s it was a Royal Navy transmitting station known as HMS Inskip.
-It is now a military high frequency radio transmitting station known as MOD Inskip.
+It is now a military high-frequency radio transmitting station known as MOD Inskip.

 History

 On 4 June 1942 the Admiralty acquired 600 acre of farmland between Preston and Blackpool from Lord Derby.
 It planned to build an airfield, to be called RNAS Elswick, for the training of anti-submarine and two-seat strike crews.
 The location was chosen because of the relatively quiet airspace in the north-west of England and the proximity of coastal ranges in the Morecambe Bay area.
-Construction of the runways started immediately, and it was commissioned on 15 May 1943, but with a name change to that of another nearby village, as RNAS Inskip, naming the establishment HMS Nightjar.
+Construction of the runways started immediately, and it was commissioned on 15 May 1943 as HMS Nightjar, but with a name change to that of another nearby village, as RNAS Inskip.

-Four 100 ft wide runways were built, (Note: RAF standard runways were 150 ft wide, but the Navy standard was narrower to simulate take-off and landing on aircraft carriers.
-Also, the RAF standard was just three runways, but the Navy standard was four to reduce crosswind severity, as carriers would sail into wind during flying operations, minimising crosswinds.) along with accommodation for 145 aircraft consisting of 32 Mainhill hangars each 60 ft wide by 70 ft long and two maintenance hangars 110 ft wide by 185 ft long.
+Four 100 ft wide runways were built, (Note: RAF standard runways were 150 ft wide, but the Royal Navy standard was narrower to simulate take-off and landing on aircraft carriers.
+Also, the Royal Air Force (RAF) standard was just three runways, but the Royal Navy standard was four to reduce crosswind severity, as carriers would sail into wind during flying operations, minimising crosswinds.) along with accommodation for 145 aircraft consisting of 32 Mainhill hangars each 60 ft wide by 70 ft long and two maintenance hangars 110 ft wide by 185 ft long.
 These were grouped into six clusters around the airfield, and a 40 ft perimeter taxiway linked them all.

 Several local buildings were requisitioned for use as headquarters and hospitals, and accommodation was built at two off-site locations within walking distance for a total of 235 officers and 1,379 other ranks.

 747 Naval Air Squadron was the first flying unit to arrive, on 9 June 1943, and No. 1 NOTU (Naval Operational Training Unit), of which 766 Naval Air Squadron had been a part, was the last to operate there, closing down on 26 January 1946.

 The airfield operated for just 30 months, but hosted 17 units operating 13 different aircraft types, and employing over 1,600 people.
 It had a great effect on the local economy and that of the local towns of Preston and especially Blackpool.

 There had been one open day, held on 20 October 1945, to celebrate the end of the war.
 Many aircraft types were displayed, including one from the Americans based at nearby Warton Aerodrome.